 Guest to discuss the history of women presidential contenders on Minnesota Public Radio, Ellen Fitzpatrick, April 19, 2016.

-Ellen Fitzpatrick's research on women presidential contenders discussed in , "‘The Highest Glass Ceiling,’ by Ellen Fitzpatrick," New York Times, March 15, 2016.
+Ellen Fitzpatrick's research on women presidential contenders discussed by , "‘The Highest Glass Ceiling,’ by Ellen Fitzpatrick," New York Times, March 15, 2016.

-Ellen Fitzpatrick's research on women presidential candidates discussed in "UNH Historian Pens Book on Women's Quest for Presidency," Foster's Daily Democrat , February 24, 2016.
+Ellen Fitzpatrick's research on women presidential candidates discussed by "UNH Historian Pens Book on Women's Quest for Presidency," Foster's Daily Democrat , February 24, 2016.